drewnoff/spark-notebooks-gallery/gallery/earthquake/README.md

 to visualize and get insites on significant earthquake historical data.
 We will use Spark DataFrame API, [Magellan](https://github.com/harsha2010/magellan) spark package for geospatial analytics and build in support (`CustomPlotlyChart`) for [Plotly javascript API](https://plot.ly/javascript/) to visualize the data.
 For more examples on usage of `CustomPlotlyChart` refer to notebooks from `notebooks/viz` dir which comes with Spark Notebook distribution.
+Resulting Plotly charts are interactive so fill free to zoom and hover over data directly from the Notebook.
+Additionally I've exported the resulting charts to [plotly cloud](https://plot.ly ) and added links to this README so one could navigate from the README to fully interactive resulting charts.

 ## Roadmap